 Whether straight from undergrad studies or after completion of a graduate degree program, Florida Tech students are prepared to pursue careers in chemical engineering with such diverse employers as:

-A chemical engineering degree positions students for admission into graduate programs in business, engineering, and management as well as the pharmaceutical and medical disciplines (among others).
+A BS in Chemical Engineering positions students for admission into graduate programs in business, engineering, and management as well as the pharmaceutical and medical disciplines (among others).
 Our chemistry and engineering graduates have been admitted to such prestigious institutions as: